Links About (in progress) Words and pictures Reading Guestbook baby blue (last update 7th September) Site Feed Archives

 After yesterday's horrors (M woke at 5.30 in a foul mood and whinged and cried her way through the entire day until Auntie Sara came to visit at 5.30 - resulting in a very cross and shouty mummy too), there's nothing to make you feel like a Good Mummy like putting an apron on your 2-year-old, standing her on a chair, and baking muffins (if you make it, halve the topping quantities as I threw a load away).
 It would have been even more successful if she'd eaten them all up rather than picking out the apple chunks ("I don't like that") - have made a mental note to chop 'em smaller next time.
 But she enjoyed stirring and sprinkling the toppping, and even did the dishes and some left languishing from last night (as she was there anyway).

+We then sat in the garden and read magazines while the muffins cooled, then I repotted some more poor neglected plants, and planted some french bean seeds, while she felt-penned her legs, tried to drown my baytree, and sprinkled compost about.
+Then wee'd on the floor (health visitor reckoned a week?
+Not a chance.
+M must be particularly slow, or I am unusually bad at asking if she needs to go.
+Or both.)
 After lunch we walked to the village farm shop (tiny but another reason why we love living here) for veg: M fell asleep in her buggy so is now snoozing on the patio while I wait for a locksmith to come and sort out unopenable doors.
 I have to wonder where the 'farm' is, given that they sell pineapples, oranges, grapes and cherries (the veg seems more likely).
 Or are all shops entitled to be 'farm shops' given that, presumably, all fruit and veg comes ultimately from a farm.
 Is it the modern word for greengrocer?
+Friday, May 26, 2006

 One more: I am really happy to have an outdoor washing line again.
 An dyes, I am quite aware how hopelessly, irredeemably sad this makes me.
 We've been friends a long time now: you'll forgive me.